dsingu2005/ASKKings/README.md

 ------------------------------------------------------------------------
-This is project ASK Kings README file.
+This is the project ASK Kings README file.
 ------------------------------------------------------------------------

 PROJECT TITLE: ASK Kings